Cracko298/VS-Revisioned/README.md

 # VS-Revisioned
-A full-featured(ish) mod for Vampire Slayer: The Resurrection.
-It aims to redo some mechanics of both Slayers &amp; Vampires.
-To Make the game more "fair", as well as chaotic.
+- A Mod that aims to bring the game to a new more "exiting" and matched fight.
+(Really Early Development, no installation steps yet).